Asbestos Analytical & Environmental Consulting

 Removal

 If the condition is poor, the only way to remove the risk is to remove it the damaged asbestos containing material.
-You shoudl proabbly consider removing it if the area is used alot or the material is going to be disturbed.
+You should consider removing it if the area is used alot or the material is going to be disturbed.

-If you are not sure you should seek advice from specialist asbestos laboratories, or removal companies.
+If you are not sure you should seek advice from specialist asbestos removal companies or laboratories.
 Its important to be satisfied that the material is safe.
 The resources panel above has some information which may assist.

 What If It Has Been Disturbed?